-Both men and women should not regularly drink more than 14 units of alcohol each week.
+Adults should not regularly drink more than 14 units of alcohol each week.
 More information is available on the Drinkaware website.

 It’s common knowledge that smoking is bad for your health – it causes cancer and reduces your lung function – but it also alters the way your body reacts to medicine.
 This could mean that the immunosuppressive drugs and medications that you’re taking don’t work properly.